 How to Write a Book Fast

 I’ve published books anywhere from 40 to 400 pages (sometimes the shorter ones sell even better).

 So if you think you have to write a massive 400-page book, you don’t!
 Your book should be as long as it needs to be to fully tell the story (fiction) or help the reader solve their problem (nonfiction).

-1) How to Brainstorm Your Book in 15 Minutes
+1) Brainstorm Ideas in 15 Minutes

 Lock yourself in a room.
 No phone, no email, no interruptions for 15 minutes.
-Only a pen and notebook.
+Only a pen and a notebook.
 Come up with as many book ideas / topics / niches as you can think of.
 You should have at least 20.
 If you think of other ideas afterwards in the shower just add them to your list ASAP.